 New Section 4 permits, but does not obligate, the Board to preserve water and land views by trimming back trees and shrubbery in Common Areas, especially to address invasive species.
-This is in all events subject to Anne Arundel County regulations.
+This is in all events subject to all appropriate governmental approvals.